Creating FIDO2 SSH keys using ssh-keygen

 }

 But how can we “impersonate” the server’s IP when we connect from home?
-The easiest solution would be to use to the SOCKS proxy provided by SSH.
+The easiest solution would be to use the SOCKS proxy provided by SSH.

 ssh user@server.com -D 1080

 This method can be used to secure all kinds of sensitive applications.
-We could have achieved the same thing by using a VPN, but it’s more hassle to setup compared to SSH which is available on any server.
+We could have achieved the same thing by using a VPN, but it’s more hassle to set up compared to SSH, which is available on any server.